MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you need your report to change style for different types of content, consider using different *Sections* in your Word layout.
 Within each section, you can have different formatting, such as page or table layouts, and headers/footers.

 Sections are created using section breaks.
 To start a new section, select where you want it to begin.
 Then go to **Layout** > **Breaks**.
-For more information, see [Insert a section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c) (use CTRL+click to open in a new tab).
+For more information, see [Insert a section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c) (use <kbd>Ctrl</kbd>+click to open in a new tab).

 > [!TIP]
-> When working with sections in a layout, it is recommended to turn the display of formatting marks on.
+> When working with sections in a layout, it's recommended to turn the display of formatting marks on.
 This makes it much easier to see in which section of the layout you are working.
-For more information, see [Show or hide tab marks in Word](https://support.microsoft.com/en-us/office/show-or-hide-tab-marks-in-word-84a53213-5d02-404a-b022-09cae1a3958b) (use CTRL+click to open in a new tab)
+For more information, see [Show or hide tab marks in Word](https://support.microsoft.com/en-us/office/show-or-hide-tab-marks-in-word-84a53213-5d02-404a-b022-09cae1a3958b) (use <kbd>Ctrl</kbd>+click to open in a new tab)

 ## Headers and footers in Word layouts

 It is common to use headers and/or footers in Word layouts to display general information about the report, such as company logo, or company name and address.
 To define headers and/or footers, go to **Insert** > **Header** or **Footer**.
 Note that you can have a different header/footer on the first page of your layout than the rest of the page or section (see tip below).
 When working with different headers/footers for the first page, consider entering a manual page break (Ctrl+Enter) when designing them.
 This makes it easier to see the difference in headers/footers (remember to remove the page break again).

-For more information, see [Headers and Footers in Word](https://support.microsoft.com/en-us/office/headers-and-footers-in-word-b693b4fb-0d23-4109-a621-1b828b824454) (use CTRL+click to open in a new tab)
+For more information, see [Headers and Footers in Word](https://support.microsoft.com/en-us/office/headers-and-footers-in-word-b693b4fb-0d23-4109-a621-1b828b824454) (use <kbd>Ctrl</kbd>+click to open in a new tab)

 > [!TIP]
-> It is possible to control the headers and footers for different sections of a document.
+> It's possible to control the headers and footers for different sections of a document.
 The formatting you set up extends to each page of the section until another section break is encountered.
-For more information, see [Configure headers and footers for different sections of a document](https://support.microsoft.com/en-us/office/configure-headers-and-footers-for-different-sections-of-a-document-94332643-a6e9-46aa-ab29-064f1d356db6) (use CTRL+click to open in a new tab)
+For more information, see [Configure headers and footers for different sections of a document](https://support.microsoft.com/en-us/office/configure-headers-and-footers-for-different-sections-of-a-document-94332643-a6e9-46aa-ab29-064f1d356db6) (use <kbd>Ctrl</kbd>+click to open in a new tab)

 ## Using watermarks in Word layouts